vikgitdataanalyst/Cloud_credit_internship/README.md

 # Cloudcredit_internship_1

 1. Load the Iris Dataset
-Use datasets.load_iris() from sklearn to load the dataset.
+Use datasets.
+Load the dataset using load_iris() from sklearn.
 Convert it into a pandas DataFrame for better visualization.

 2. Split the dataset into training and testing sets using train_test_split (e.g., 80% train, 20% test).